Richard-Quayson/LeerPlan/README.md

 To contribute to this project create a fork of the repository, make the proposed changes in a branch and then create an issue with detailed descriptions on the proposed changes.
 Find detailed instructions [here](https://github.com/Richard-Quayson/LeerPlan/contribute)

+## Recommendations for Future Work

+1.	**LMS Integration:** Developing LeerPlan for seamless integration with existing Learning Management Systems could significantly improve data collection and ease of use.
+This integration could automate the process of importing course information, further reducing manual input.

+2.	**Enhanced Customisation:** Future iterations of LeerPlan should allow for customisation of event cards and editing of events after time block creation.
+This would give users more flexibility and control over their schedules, potentially increasing satisfaction and long-term adoption.

 ## Acknowledgements

 I would like to express our gratitude to Google for making their models available through the Gemini API Competition, which has significantly enhanced the data synthesis capabilities of our application.